IvanTepes/Space-Facts/README.md

 ### Footer

 * **Footer** is located at the bottom of each page on this site.
-* It is the same on each page and uses the orange rounded edge that we also saw on the navigation bar only this time from the top to    separate it from the rest of the content.
+* It is the same on each page and it has the orange rounded edges that we also saw on the navigation bar, only this time from the top in order to separate it from the rest of the content.

 * **Footer** is divided into **About** i **Social**.
-* **About** contains links for **About** page and **Contact** page which at the hover on detskop screens get a horizontal orange line below the link.
+* **About** contains links for **About** page and **Contact** page.
+When they are hovered on detskop screens they get a horizontal orange line below the link.
-* While **Social** contains social network icons that animate icons by zooming.
+* While **Social** contains social network icons that animate icons by zooming them.
 Social icons used here are from **[Font Awesome](https://fontawesome.com/)**

 * Animated Zoom used here are from **[w3schools.com](https://www.w3schools.com/howto/howto_css_zoom_hover.asp)**.